 Dried goji berries and slices of ginger are steeped in hot water to release a mild fragrant aroma and enjoyed as a nourishing beverage.
 The tea can be lightly sweetened to your preference too.

 Goji berry or known as wolfberry is an important ingredient in my mom’s pantry and so is mine (and I believe many other Asians).
 My mom uses goji berry for tea, soup, stir-fry veggies, or just munch them like raisins.
 This berry is originated from China and usually comes in dried form.

-Good quality goji berry is easy to spot.
-It's large and has bright orange red color.
+- Good quality goji berry is easy to spot.
+It's large and has a brightred color.
 Wash the goji berries in cold water a few times.
 Drain off water.
-Place them in a heat-proof container (with lid) and pour in 3 cups of hot water.
-Cover with the lid and let them steep for 1 hour.
-Uncover and ready to enjoy.
-I like to eat the hydrated berries too 🙂
+I use organic goji berries that have been prewashed.
+Bring 3 cups of water to a rolling boil.
+Turn off heat and remove from the stove.
+Add goji berries, ginger, and rock sugar.
+Cover with the lid and let them steep for 1 hour for maximum flavor.
+You can do as little as 10-15 minutes too

 - Uncover the lid and pour them into cups with the berries if you like and ready to enjoy

 Video (appear as pop-up)